litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …g in ROIs was then set to   p   <0.05 uncorrected (due to an anticipated loss of power from a between-group ANOVA second-level analysis) with a minimum cluster size of   k    = 10 contiguous voxels (><mark class="annotated-text">270</mark> mm3).
+                    …g in ROIs was then set to   p   &lt;0.05 uncorrected (due to an anticipated loss of power from a between-group ANOVA second-level analysis) with a minimum cluster size of   k    = 10 contiguous voxels (&gt;<mark class="annotated-text">270</mark> mm3).
 The SPM5 toolbox ‘rfxplot’ was used to calculate effects sizes for the random effects group SPM5 analyses and was also used to create subsequent effect size bar graphs  .
 Correlation of fM…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"